efrecon/concocter/README.md

 ## Variables

-`concocter` supports two different types of variables:
+`concocter` supports three different types of variables:

   - Variables which specification starts with a `@` are understood as the content of a (possibly) remote resource.
 All characters that follow the `@`